Alaska's Abundant Wildlife and Glacier Bay

 Photograph Alaska’s incredible wildlife and beautiful scenery—including exclusive access to Glacier Bay—aboard our private yacht.
 This is an adventure through fjords, past icebergs the size of houses, and up close to tidewater glaciers.
 We will spend time watching for the thunderous glacial “calving”of huge glaciers, and at this time of year we can also expect to photograph humpback whales, brown bears, orcas, sea lions, harbor seals, Dall’s porpoises, bald eagles, and perhaps even wolves and moose.
 Our yacht is one of only a few with the permits required to cruise in Glacier Bay, the crown jewel of the National Park system.
 We also have all the permits needed to access Alaska’s otherwise restricted federal and state lands.

-You will be guided and taught by Muench Workshops Pro Richard Bernabe.
-You will learn and hone wildlife photography skills, capturing fast and slow moving animals with ease.
-Richard will work with you on making truly compelling compositions of the wildlife and the landscape it inhabits.
+On this workshop you will learn and hone wildlife photography skills, capturing fast and slow moving animals with ease.
+We will work with you on making truly compelling compositions of the wildlife and the landscape it inhabits.
 Each day you’ll have image review and critique time, and you will learn new techniques for post-processing in Lightroom.

 Our stabilized luxury yacht is quite comfortable.
 The staterooms have luxurious beds, down comforters and pillows, and individual temperature controls for heat.
 Each stateroom has a private bathroom with a shower “ensuite.”
 There’s a huge salon with comfortable seating, and outside you will find ample open and covered deck space for photography.
 Each night we will anchor in a quiet, secluded anchorage.
 During our days we will have the opportunity to go on land for a hike, or kayak along the tidal shore photographing birds, marine life, and even Alaskan brown bears.